p-r-b-s/GildedRose-Refactoring-Kata/C/README.txt

-run-once.sh runs your tests once
+cd ../run-once.sh runs your tests once

 Assumptions:
   - make and a C++ compiler (like gcc) is installed on your system and is in the PATH